Skip to main content

 Arranging the funeral

-If your parent left funeral wishes, try to honour them.
+If your parent left funeral wishes, try to honour them where you can.
 If not, the decision falls to the executor (or the next of kin if there is no will).
-Get at least three itemised quotes from funeral directors.
+It is worth asking for at least three itemised quotes from funeral directors.
 A traditional burial averages around £5,400, cremation around £4,200, and direct cremation from around £1,600.
-You do not have to use the most expensive option.
-A direct cremation followed by a meaningful memorial can be just as personal, and far less financially draining.
+Spending more does not mean caring more.
+A direct cremation followed by a memorial you plan in your own time can be just as personal, and far less of a strain on the family's finances.

 If you are named as executor